 To the best of our knowledge, the only academic study of constituencies' prioritization of judicial nominations is Badas and Simas (2022), which examines a 2016 poll that asks general population respondents about the importance of 18 issues, including Supreme Court appointments.
 Their findings suggest partisan identifiers, particularly strong Republicans, are more likely to rank judicial nominations higher in importance, relative to pure Independents.
 Although informative, this study does not allow for a comparison of mass to donor opinion or of Democratic to Republican donors.
-Also, because the survey was fielded before President Trump's high-profile judicial nominations, it is worth examining whether partisan asymmetry among the general public still holds, especially since Democratic elites have tried to counterbalance the conservative legal movement with well-funded groups such as Demand Justice (Boyer 2020).
+Also, because the survey was fielded before President Trump's high-profile Supreme Court nominations in his first term, it is worth examining whether partisan asymmetry among the general public still holds, especially since Democratic elites have tried to counterbalance the conservative legal movement with well-funded groups such as Demand Justice (Boyer 2020).1

+1Similarly, Davis and Hitt (2024) use a survey design to evaluate how the public ranks the "Supreme Court" relative to other major issues, such as taxes and health care.
+They find that the Court ranks the lowest in importance among the seven issues asked about.
+While this is study is useful and informative, asking about the "Supreme Court" does not speak directly to nominations; and, like with Badas and Simas (2022), this design cannot capture donor opinion.
 Using original survey data that postdates the Gorsuch and Kavanaugh nominations, we find clear evidence that donors in both parties are more likely to prioritize judicial appointments than the mass public; asked to rank their top three issues from a closed list, over a twenty percentage point gap emerges between donors and the general population in each party.
 These differences persist even after accounting for donors' higher education, income, or familiarity with judicial politics.
-Further, consistent with a world in which Supreme Court justices are now polarized by party (Devins and Baum 2019) and donors are motivated by moving policy towards the partisan extremes (Meisels, Clinton and Huber 2024), we find that respondents' ideological extremity is positively related to the donor-general population prioritization gap.
+Further, consistent with a world in which Supreme Court justices are now polarized by party (Devins and Baum 2019) and donors are motivated by moving policy towards the partian extremes (Meisels, Clinton and Huber 2024), we find that respondents' ideological extremity is positively related to the donor-general population prioritization gap.

-In comparison to the results on differences between donors and the general population. the evidence on partial asymmetry is mixed.
+In comparison to the results on differences between donors and the general population, the evidence on partial asymmetry is mixed.
 Among donors, there is some evidence that Republican donors prioritize appointments more than Democratic ones, though the difference is much smaller in magnitude (and less statistically precise) than that between donors and the public.
 Among the general population, Democratic and Republican respondents prioritize the Court similarly, even though a partian asymmetry emerges for prioritization of other issues.
 When analyzing policy positions, we do find that Democratic donors are more likely than Republican ones to value diversity in appointments; however, there is modest partisan asymmetry in the general population.
 By comparison, overwhelming majorities of both parties, whether donors or not, believe presidents should consider a judge's views on issues when choosing nominees.
 In addition, examining support for the Gorsuch and Kavanaugh nominations, we find that Republican donors were slightly more likely to support these nominees than general population Republicans; for Democrats, we see mirrored results, with donors slightly more likely to oppose those nominees than general population Democrats.
 These differences between donors and the public, however, are substantially smaller than those involving prioritization.
 Overall, the findings highlight that donors' policy priorities may diverge from those of the public even more than policy positions do.